mjkeene/high-performance-organizations-reading/hbr_articles.md

     3. Managers send the message that the work employees are doing will never see the light of day
     4. Managers neglect to inform employees of unexpected changes in a customer's priorities.</b>

+* Good managers act as a resource for employees; they do not <i>check up</i> like a micromanager, they <i>check in</i> to see if they can offer help.

+* The most important implication of the progress principle:
+  * Managers who support people and their daily progress improve the inner work lives of their employees as well as the organization's long-term performance.
+  * The dark side: negative feedback loops.
+If managers fail to support progress and the people trying to make it, inner work life suffers and so does performance.
+Degraded performance further undermines inner work life.

+* Managers who show basic respect and consideration for employees can focus on supporting the work itself; they do not need to worry about complicated incentive schemes or psychological manipulation to motivate employees.
+* Effective managers set the positive feedback loop in motion.
+Focus on managing progress rather than the management of people.

+* Managers who facilitate steady progress in meaningful work, make that progress salient to employees, and treat employees well have the best chance of a high performance team. <b>Their superior work will contribute to organizational success — and they will love their jobs.</b>